 a breach of Clauses 3.2 or 15.3; and/or

-[any liability arising under Clause 9.4.
+[any liability arising under Clause 9.4].

 Subject to Clause 10.1, neither Party shall be liable for any Indirect Loss under or in connection with this Agreement.

 Subject to Clause 10.1, the Licensor’s total liability under this Agreement shall be limited to [the amount of Licence Fees actually received by the Licensor].